 CU Boulder Immigration Defense Clinic

-- In academic year 2017-18, the CU Boulder Immigration Law Clinic will provide assistance with DACA renewals, as well as screen for alternative forms of immigration relief should the DACA program be terminated.
+- The CU Boulder Immigration Law Clinic will provide assistance with DACA renewals, as well as screen for alternative forms of immigration relief should the DACA program be terminated.
 Employees are welcome to attend.

 Faculty & Staff Assistance Program